Michigan credit union lands second bank deal in Florida

 "To remedy this increasingly concerning trend, ICBA and community bankers continue our calls for Congress to hold hearings and to consider an exit fee on credit union acquisitions of tax-paying banks to capture lost tax revenue resulting from these deals," ICBA President and CEO Rebeca Romero Rainey said in a statement.

 "This needed policy change is in line with previous banking industry reforms.
-In 1951, Congress revoked the tax exemption for building and loan associations, cooperative banks, and mutual savings banks, finding that these institutions operated much like commercial banks and should be taxed accordingly," she added.
+In 1951, Congress revoked the tax exemption for building and loan associations, cooperative banks, and mutual savings banks, finding that these institutions operated much like commercial banks and should be taxed accordingly," she said.
 "Congress should investigate the outdated credit union policies and whether the government should continue subsidizing community banking consolidation."

 For reprint and licensing requests for this article, click here.